chalin/docsy-starter/content/en/_index.md

 ---
 title: Docsy starter
-description: A website starter kit for technical documentation
+description: A website starter for technical documentation
 outputs:
   - HTML
   - REDIRECTS # Include this `content/en` ONLY